 Day 6: On Safari at Shamwari Game Reserve

-- Visit the Born Free Foundation Big Cat Rescue Center to learn about big cat conservation and educate the kids about protecting nature and approaching animals with compassion
+Today is all about experiencing the animals and the landscape of this magnificent place.
+You can choose activities that best suit your family's needs.
+Visit the Born Free Foundation Big Cat Rescue Center to learn about big cat conservation and educate the kids about protecting nature and treating animals with compassion.

-- Take a walk on the wild side on a bushwalk.
-Follow a guide through the dense brush as you learn about animal tracking, bush survival, and medicinal plants.
-You may see a herd of wild buffalo, but look out for the tiny oxpeckers on their backs—their presence in the park indicates a truly healthy ecosystem.
+Older kids and adults can enjoy sunrise and sunset game drives to spot local wildlife, including lions, elephants, giraffes, and leopards.
+Children under four are not permitted on the safari drives, but childcare is available on-site.
+For a fully immersive safari experience, stay at the Explorer Camp, where the focus is on bush walks rather than game drives.
+Take a bush walk and follow a guide through dense brush as you learn about animal tracking, bush survival, and medicinal plants.
+You may see a herd of wild buffalo; look out for the tiny oxpeckers on their backs, whose presence in the park indicates a truly healthy ecosystem.

-Day 7: Transfer to Cape Town or Johannesburg via Port Elizabeth, Depart
+Day 7: Transfer to Port Elizabeth & Depart

 Drive for around an hour today to reach Port Elizabeth, southwest of Shamwari.
 Depending on the time of your onward flight, there might be time for you and the kids to have a refreshing swim at one of the city's beautiful beaches.
 Finally, head to the airport for a connecting flight to Johannesburg or Cape Town, from where you can fly home.
 Safe travels!

 Looking for more inspiration for your trip to South Africa?
 Check out these other South Africa itineraries, explore different ways to spend a week in South Africa with your family, or discover the best time to visit South Africa.